dosu0/Survivio/README.md

 ### About<br>

 **Survivio** is a desktop clone of the popular browser battle royale shooter - surviv.io, written in C++.
-The project is currently in the stage of an early alpha development, so any contribution is welcome.
+The project is currently in the stage of an early alpha development, so any contribution via pull request or issue is welcome.
 At the moment, only Linux and Windows platforms are fully supported, MacOS support will arrive soon. <br><br><br><br>